tkhq/swift-sdk/Sources/TurnkeySwift/README.md

 ## Demo App

-A sample SwiftUI demo app is included in the repository to showcase usage.
+A complete SwiftUI demo wallet app is included in the repository at [`Examples/swift-demo-wallet`](../../Examples/swift-demo-wallet).
+It showcases:

+* Passkey and OTP authentication
+* Session management
+* Wallet creation and import
+* Transaction signing
+* User profile management

+See the [demo app README](../../Examples/swift-demo-wallet/README.md) for setup instructions.

 ---